 February Food Festivals

 Le Salon des Vignerons et des Terroirs (Wine Growers and Terroir Show), Calais, Pas de Calais.
-End of Jan-beginning of Feb
+Feb 4-6 2022

 Plenty of small vineyards from all over France set up stalls offering excellent wines and gastronomic treats from snails to cheese.
 It’s in the forum Gambetta.